Multi-Kernel Correntropy for Robust Learning

 \subsection{Definitions}

 Given two random variables $X \in \mathbf{R}$ and $Y \in \mathbf{R}$ with joint PDF ${p_{XY}}(x,y)$, correntropy is defined by \cite{liu2007correntropy}

 where $\kappa (.,.)$ is usually a radial kernel, and $\textbf{E}[.]$ denotes the expectation operator.
-If the kernel function $\kappa (.,.)$ satisfies Mercer¡¯s condition, correntropy can be expressed as a correlation measure in a functional Hilbert space $\mathcal{F}$:
+If the kernel function $\kappa (.,.)$ satisfies Mercer's condition, correntropy can be expressed as a correlation measure in a functional Hilbert space $\mathcal{F}$:

 where $\varphi (.)$ is a nonlinear mapping induced by the kernel to transform the variables from the original space to the functional space $\mathcal{F}$, and ${\left\langle {.,.} \right\rangle _\mathcal{F}}$ stands for the inner product in $\mathcal{F}$.
 Without explicit mention, the kernel function in correntropy is the well-known Gaussian kernel: